Sitka Sedge State Natural Area: Dairy farming

 In the 1940s–1950s, the Fry family farmed the land, and there was a Coast Guard monitoring station there during the 1940s.
-From 1958–1975 the Beachy family farmed there.
+From 1958 to 1975 the Beachy family farmed there.
 During the 1960s–1970s, OPRD began exploring state park opportunities for the estuary.
 The land sold again in 1975 to the Farrell family, who farmed it until 1987.
 Frank J. and Joyce D. Bastasch then purchased the property.

 Preservation of Sand Lake estuary and Belz Farm property

 The Sand Lake estuary has been described as "the last of its kind in Oregon — a fully-functioning, undeveloped tidal and dune ecosystem".

 Clear-cut proposal; motorized vehicles

 In 1989, residents of Tierra Del Mar began a two-year process to successfully appeal a U.S. Forest Service decision to clear-cut 30 acres within the Beltz Creek watershed.
 That same year, they started petitioning the Oregon Transportation Commission to prevent motorized vehicles on the beach.
 Due to their efforts, in 1995 the Commission permanently closed the beach to vehicles on weekends and holidays to address "safety issues, dune damage, log removal, and wildlife and habitat destruction from automobiles, dirt-bikes, and 3-wheelers".